 – Properties: invests primarily in Swiss residential properties

 – Real Estate Services: provides comprehensive real estate services in Switzerland

 Segment reporting is prepared to operating profit (EBIT) level since this key figure is used for management purposes.
 All operating assets and liabilities that can be assigned to the segments, either directly or on a reasonable basis, are reported in the respective segment.
 There are no differences between the accounting and valuation principles used for segment reporting and those used for the preparation of the consolidated financial statements.

 The position “segment elimination” contains transactions between segments.

 Contingent liabilities and other obligations

 Contingent liabilities as well as other obligations for which a provision has not been recorded are assessed at each balance sheet date and are disclosed in the notes to the financial statements.
-If contingent liabilities or other obligations could lead to an outflow of funds without a useable inflow of funds, and this outflow of funds is probable and can be estimated, a provision is recorded.
+If an outflow of funds without a useable inflow of funds, services and/or goods is probable and can be estimated, a provision is recorded.

 The preparation of financial statements requires judgement and assumptions to be made.
 This will affect the reported asset values, liabilities and contingent liabilities at the balance sheet date, as well as income and expenses during the reporting period.
 If assumptions that were made at the date of the financial statements to the best of management’s knowledge and belief differ from the actual circumstances, the original assessments and assumptions will be adjusted in the reporting year in which the circumstances change.